 The University of Minnesota Medical School has long been an innovative leader in medical education.
-We understand that you have unique needs and goals.
+We understand that students have unique needs and goals, which is why we offer a variety of different programs and concentrations.

 - Study medicine abroad